danielsteman/web-rs/articles/blog14.md

 ## OpenID

 Conventionally, developers would have to create secrets in the application they want to authenticate with and store these secrets in a place where they are available for an application.
 This raises a security risk because secrets may be exposed if they're not handled carefully.
 One way of mitigating this risk is using [OpenID](https://openid.net/developers/how-connect-works/), where the application outsources authentication to an OpenID Connect (OIDC) provider.
 The application that requires authentication is registered with the OIDC provider and uses tokens to verify the identity of the user.
+For a recent project, I wanted to authenticate a GitLab CI runner (the user) with my AWS account so the runner would be able to deploy AWS resources uing Terraform.
+Deploying infrastructure from a single place (CI/CD in this case) is generally a good idea if you're working on a code base with several people.

 <pre class="mermaid">
   sequenceDiagram